RACV Logo

 Travel Period

-Spend 10 days exploring Azerbaijan and Georgia, where historic Old Towns and monasteries sit comfortably alongside skyscrapers and the Caucasus mountains.
-Discover the ancient history hidden among Azerbaijan's futuristic architecture, then cross into Georgia to enjoy medieval ruins and traditional wines.
-Visit one of Europe's largest open-air rock museums, savour a hearty home-cooked lunch with a local Kakheti family and hike to the iconic Gergeti Trinity Church.
-From cities to mountains, this trip promises unforgettable encounters at every turn.
+Spend 10 days exploring Azerbaijan and Georgia, where historic Old Towns and monasteries sit alongside skyscrapers and the Caucasus mountains.
+Discover the ancient history hidden among Azerbaijan's futuristic architecture, then cross into Georgia to explore medieval ruins and sample traditional wines.
+Visit one of the world’s largest open-air museums at UNESCO World Heritage-listed Qobustan, savour a hearty home-cooked lunch with a local Kakheti family and hike to the iconic Gergeti Trinity Church.
+From cities to mountain villages and mud volcanoes, this trip promises unforgettable encounters and authentic local experiences at every turn.

 IMPORTANT INFORMATION

-1. A single supplement is bookable on this trip, excluding day 7&8, subject to availability.
+1. A single supplement is bookable on this trip, subject to availability.
 Please speak to your booking agent for further information.

 2. Please note there is a chance of potential changes to the itinerary due to heavy rain, flooding and snow at higher altitudes, which often affect roads and bridges, making travel difficult or impossible (particularly in remote areas).